How Television Has Helped To Ruin Baseball

 On the east coast we all want to be watching baseball games around midnight?
 Apparently that is the assumption MLB and FOX have made by starting playoff games at 8 pm and later.
 Last night’s World Series game one, which took under two and a half hours was a rare exception to the rule.

-The last time a World Series game took less time was 25 years ago, game four of the 1992 World Series which ended in 2:21.
+The last time a World Series game took less time was 25 years ago, game four of the 1992 World Series which ended in two hours and 21 minutes.

 The average length of playoff games this season has been over three and a half numbing hours.